orientechnologies/orientdb-docs/src/sql/SQL-Match.md

           FROM (SELECT FROM Person WHERE name = 'John') WHILE $depth < 3</code>
 </pre>

-Unforunately, this statement DOESN"T WORK in the current release.
+Unfortunately, this statement DOESN'T WORK in the current release.
 However, you can get the results you want using a [`MATCH`](SQL-Match.md) statement:

 <pre>
 orientdb> <code class="lang-sql userinput">MATCH {class: Person, where: (name = 'John')}.(bothE("Friend")